dativebase/old/docs/installation.rst

 environment.

 There are two ways to do this.
-The more explicit and verbose way is to specify the path to the executables, i.e., run one of the following two commands in order to invoke Python or easy_install, respectively:
+The more explicit and verbose way is to specify the path to the executables in the virtual environment directory.
+That is, to run the virtual environment's `python` or `easy_install` executable, you would run one of the following two commands, respectively:

-    env/bin/python
-    env/bin/easy_install
+    /path/to/env/bin/python
+    /path/to/env/bin/easy_install

-The easier way is to activate the Python virtual environment by running the command below.
-The `(env)` at the beginning of your command prompt will indicate that you have activated the virtual environment in `env`.
+The easier way (on Posix systems) is to activate the Python virtual environment by running the `source` command with the path to the `activate` executable in your virtual environment as its first argument.
+That is, run

-    source env/bin/activate
+    source /path/to/env/bin/activate

+If the above command was successful, you should see the name of your virtual environment directory in parentheses to the left of your command prompt, e.g., `(env)username@host:~$`.
+Now invoking `python`, `easy_install`, `paster`, will run the executables in your virtual environment.

 Install the OLD